Zviadists: After Gamsakhurdia's death

 Other Zviadists continued the armed resistance against the government of Eduard Shevardnadze.
 On 9 February 1998, armed attackers with a grenade launcher and a machine gun ambushed the motorcade of President Shevardnadze in Tbilisi in a failed assassination attempt, which resulted in the death of one attacker and one bodyguard of Shevardnadze.
 On 16 February, the Georgian authorities arrested five Zviadists accused of orchestrating the assassination attempt, while searching for two others.
 Chechen militant Salman Raduyev claimed responsibility for the attack, and indeed, in April 1997 Raduyev promised to liberate Georgia from "the Shevardnadze's regime".
 However, later the Georgian security forces claimed they found no evidence of Raduyev's involvement in the attack.
-Later on Shevardandze blamed Russia for the assassination attempt, and in particular former Minister of State Security of Georgia Igor Giorgadze, who was charged with the previous assassination attempt against Shevardnadze on 29 August 1995 and fled to Russia.
+Later on Shevardnadze blamed Russia for the assassination attempt, and in particular former Minister of State Security of Georgia Igor Giorgadze, who was charged with the previous assassination attempt against Shevardnadze on 29 August 1995 and fled to Russia.

 On 19 February 1998, four United Nations observers and other hostages were taken captive by Zviadists in Jikhashkari, Mingrelia.
 The leader of the Zviadist group was Gocha Esebua, the officer in the National Guard of Georgia under President Gamsakhurdia.
 He stated that their aim was to attract attention regarding the Zviadist prisoners arrested by the government of Shevardnadze.
 Despite this, the hostages were treated well, with the Zviadists inviting hostages to the feast and drinking wine and making toasts with them.
 On 26 February, the Zviadists surrendered, with Esebua and others being allowed to escape by the authorities.
 However, on 1 April, Gocha Esebua was killed in a gun battle with the police near Zugdidi.

-On 17 and 18 March 1998, the Russian authorities raided the Zviadist "information center" in Moscow and arrested former Georgia Finance Minister Guram Absandze and former Georgian Vice-Chairman of Supreme Council Nemo Burchuladze, with them being extradited to Georgia.
+On 17 and 18 March 1998, the Russian authorities raided the Zviadist "information center" in Moscow and arrested former Georgian Finance Minister Guram Absandze and former Georgian Vice-chairman of Supreme Council Nemo Burchuladze, with them being extradited to Georgia.
 Georgia ramped up accusations against Russia for "harboring international terrorists" before the arrests, and some analysts reported that the extraditions might have been a move "to secure Shevardnadze's attendance at the CIS summit scheduled for March 19".